 Then Jesus, in the power of the Spirit, returned to Galilee, and news about him spread throughout the surrounding countryside.
 He began to teach in their synagogues and was praised by all.
 Now Jesus came to Nazareth, where he had been brought up, and went into the synagogue on the Sabbath day, as was his custom.
 He stood up to read, and the scroll of the prophet Isaiah was given to him.
 He unrolled the scroll and found the place where it was written, "The Spirit of the Lord is upon me, because he has anointed me to proclaim good news to the poor.
 He has sent me to proclaim release to the captives and the regaining of sight to the blind, to set free those who are oppressed, to proclaim the year of the Lord's favor."
 (70) (Luke 4:14-19 NET)

-(70) NET Note for Luke 4:19: The year of the Lord’s favor [Grk “the acceptable year of the Lord”] is a description of the year of Jubilee (Lev 25:10).
+” The year of the Lord’s favor [Grk “the acceptable year of the Lord”] is a description of the year of Jubilee (Lev 25:10).
 The year of the total forgiveness of debt is now turned into a metaphor for salvation.
-Jesus had come to proclaim that God was ready to forgive sin totally.
+Jesus had come to proclaim that God was ready to forgive sin totally.”
+(7)

 So you must consecrate the fiftieth year, and you must proclaim a release in the land for all its inhabitants.
 That year will be your jubilee; each one of you must return to his property and each one of you must return to his clan.
 (Leviticus 25:10 NET)

 Consequently, the Jews have chosen not to observe the Jubilee Year until the entire nation is back to their homeland of Israel – including the ten “lost” tribes.
-Nevertheless, the Jubilee Year dates can be calculated from the scriptures using the following facts and assumptions to calculate when God’s people most likely entered Canaan:
+However, there are others that believe that the Jubilee Years can be determined based on restoration events of the people of Israel.

 A Jubilee Year it is the time to more earnestly expect to receive your harvest from God.
 It is a time to trust God like never before!.

-There is an appointed time for everything.
-And there is a time for every event under heaven — A time to be born, and a time to die; a time to plant, and a time to uproot what was planted; (Ecclesiastes.
-3:1,2 NET)
+For everything there is an appointed time, and an appropriate time for every activity on earth: A time to be born, and a time to die; a time to plant, and a time to uproot what was planted; (Ecclesiastes 3:1–2 NET)

 Seek the LORD while he makes himself available; call to him while he is nearby!
 (Isaiah 55:6 NET)